evan-d30/sae-feature-survival-quantization/README.md

 The notebooks include test/full run modes where applicable.
 Gemma runs require substantial ammount of time and computing power.

+The scripts in `scripts/` are the recommended entry points for reproduction.
+The notebooks in `notebooks/` are included for transparency and exploratory provenance.

 ## Data and model dependencies

 This repo does not include model weights, SAE weights, or raw WikiText data.
 The notebooks download models, SAEs, and WikiText-2 through standard libraries: